Understanding the Application Process

 The construction and renovation of facilities to service Australian distance education students are eligible for Australian Government capital grants.
 State Government capital grants apply for Queensland students only.
 It is recognised that the funding and operation of distance education is different from a day school operation and so there is a need to differentiate the distance education program as a separate cost centre from the day school’s operation in a capital application.

 When overseas students in at least one level of education provided in the school comprise more than 5% of the student enrolment, or more than 20 in that year level, QIS BGA must consider the contribution these students are making to the recurrent and capital needs of the school.
 If a school has been charging overseas student fees that cover the full capital and recurrent cost of education of the overseas students, so that State and Australian Government grants are not used to meet the cost of facilities for overseas students, then an application (which is solely for the use of Australian students) may be assessed in the normal manner.

 Where a school’s overseas student fees have not been or are not adequate, the amount of `lost’ income to the school and the amount of additional debt that could be serviced by that `lost’ income must be considered when assessing the school’s contribution to the project.

-New schools will be required to be accredited in Queensland via the processes of the Non-State Schools Accreditation Board.
-QIS BGA is unable to provide capital funding for projects until the school and it's site have achieved accreditation.
+New schools are required to be accredited in Queensland via the processes of the Non-State Schools Accreditation Board.
+QIS BGA is unable to provide capital funding for projects until the school has achieved accreditation.